alexa-labs/workshop-in-skill-purchasing/lab-1-guide.md

 	> NOTE: if you receive an error that says _"Simulation did not result to an intent belonging to this skill."_, you may have a live skill enabled with the same invocation phrase, in this case *name the show*.
 Be sure to disable any other skills that may conflict.

 1. _(Optional)_ Familiarize yourself with the skill.
 Use the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) to test your skill's interactions.
-Once logged into the developer cosnole, click on your skill in the list (it should be the first one).
+Once logged into the developer console, click on your skill in the list (it should be the first one).
 Then click on the "Test" tab.

 1. _(Optional)_ Explore the project structure in the tree view.
 You should see folders for lambda and models, and skill.json file.
 	```text